tkreyche/I75W-Raymarine-Autopilot/README.md

 __Status Indicators:__
 * There is a blinking white status indicator in the center, that just indicates that the I75 firmware is running.
 * The lower right corner status light is steady green if it's receiving data from the Signal K server, and flashes orange if it is not.
 * The lower left corner status light is steady green if the magentic heading is updating, and flashes orange if it is not.
+You may see it flash if the boat is stationary.

 ### Hardware
 The hardware is off-the-shelf: a Pimoroni I75W board driving a separate LED Matrix Display.
 The I75 board connects to The display with a ribbon cable.
 The display used here is a 64x64 2mm pitch LED Matrix (128x128mm).
 The 2mm pitch offers higher LED density and a compact package.
 Other display sizes are available, but this software is only supports 64x64.